Interstate 95 in Delaware: Wilmington Expressway

 Past US 202, I-95 leaves Wilmington for the suburban Brandywine Hundred area and continues northeast as a four-lane road, passing southeast of the Rock Manor Golf Club and running along the northwest side of the CSX Transportation line.
 The freeway heads across Matson Run before it curves east to pass over the railroad tracks.
 The roadway continues through wooded areas to the south of the CSX Transportation tracks, crossing Shellpot Creek and coming to a diamond interchange with DE 3 northwest of the town of Bellefonte.
 After this exit, I-95 and the rail line curve to the northeast and continue through woodland with nearby residential areas, passing northwest of Bellevue State Park and crossing Stoney Creek.
 The highway crosses Perkins Run before it reaches a northbound exit and southbound entrance with Harvey Road southeast of the villages of Arden, Ardentown, and Ardencroft.
 Past this interchange, the freeway curves east away from the CSX Transportation tracks and winds northeast near suburban neighborhoods in Claymont.
 In Claymont, the Interstate comes to a diamond interchange with DE 92, at which point I-495 also merges onto the northbound direction of the interstate via a southbound exit and northbound entrance.
 The southbound exit to DE 92 is via the I-495 interchange while all other ramps of the DE 92 interchange connect directly to I-95.
-Following the interchange, I-95 passes to the west of the Tri-State Mall before it crosses the state line into Pennsylvania.
+Following the interchange, I-95 passes to the west of the former Tri-State Mall before it crosses the state line into Pennsylvania.
 The southbound exit from I-95 to I-495 is located in Pennsylvania, 132 ft before the Delaware state line.

 I-95 in Delaware has an annual average daily traffic count ranging from a high of 205,868 vehicles at the I-295 interchange near Newport to a low of 56,903 vehicles at the DE 92 interchange in Claymont.
 As part of the Interstate Highway System, the entire length of I-95 in Delaware is a part of the National Highway System, a network of roadways important to the country's economy, defense, and mobility.

 Tolls

 I-95 has a mainline toll plaza along the Delaware Turnpike near the Maryland state line in Newark.
 Cash or E-ZPass is accepted for payment of tolls.
 The plaza is staffed by toll collectors and also features high-speed E-ZPass lanes.
-The toll for passenger vehicles costs $4.00 both northbound and southbound.
+The toll for passenger vehicles costs $5.00 both northbound and southbound.